cjoudrey/graphql-schema-linter/README.md

 ## Built-in rules

+### `arguments-have-descriptions`

+This rule will validate that all field arguments have a description.

 ### `defined-types-are-used`

 This rule will validate that all defined types are used at least once in the schema.